Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 Your changes will either be accepted or rejected.
 When the owner of the repo accepts your changes they will do so by clicking the **Merge pull request** button (or Squash for multiple commits pushed).
 If it is your repo you will then see a green button **Confirm merge**.

-Then you will get a message that you can delete your local branch - do that.
+Then you will get a message that you can delete your local branch.
+Do that and also delete your local branch.

 <h3 id="staying-up-to-date">&#10551; Staying up to date</h3>